 When we submit to God, He doesn’t suppress who we are.
 He frees us to become who we’re made to be, within the boundaries of His protection.
 When a wife submits to her husband, she comes under his covering and protection, and this frees her to become all God created her to be.
 Trust me, you want that for your wife.
 Her greatest gifts will prove to be your greatest blessing.

-If you feel that your wife is not submissive, pray for her to have a submissive heart, first toward God and then toward you.
+If you feel that your wife is not submissive, pray for her to have a submissive heart.
+Pray her heart will be first submissive toward God, and then toward you.
 Then ask God to help you love her the way He does.
 I guarantee that you will see her submission level rise in direct proportion to the unselfish love you exhibit for her.
 And let her see that you are seeking God for guidance.
 If she knows that you are asking God to show you the way, she will follow you anywhere.

 Please pray for your wife that: